Nick Reiner’s arraignment pushed to January in parents’ murder case

 Nick Reiner, who is accused of murdering his film director father Rob Reiner and mother Michele at their home in Los Angeles, will be arraigned on January 7, his lawyer Alan Jackson said.

-The 32-year-old son of the famous filmmaker has been charged with two counts of first-degree murder, after Rob, 78, and Michele, 68, were found dead from apparent stab wounds in their home in Brentwood, Los Angeles, on Sunday.
+The 32-year-old son of the famous filmmaker was charged with two counts of first-degree murder, after Rob, 78, and Michele, 68, were found dead from apparent stab wounds in their home in Brentwood, Los Angeles, on Sunday.

+Nick appeared in court on Wednesday wearing what appeared to be a suicide prevention vest and spoke only to say “Yes your honour” to agree to the date of his arraignment, US publications reported.

 He has not entered a plea and did not appear in court on Tuesday as expected because of unspecified health reasons, according to Mr Jackson.